xorob0/docs/docs/index.md

 # Overview
 Welcome to the documentation for my infrastructure.
 Here you will find information, setups and examples about my project.

 Some parts may be redacted, so expect a few 404 here and there.
-But if you need more information on anything on here feel free to contact me at xorob0@posteo.net
+But if you need more information on anything feel free to contact me at [xorob0@posteo.net](mailto:xorob0@posteo.net)

 You will find documentation for my servers: